 Mike litigates pro bono unemployment appeals on behalf of clients referred to him by the Volunteer Lawyers Project of the Boston Bar Association and also trains others in the firm to handle these cases.

 - In 2007, Mike won a high-profile pro bono First Amendment case.
 In cooperation with the ACLU, Mike represented Alfie Kohn, a noted writer and speaker on educational issues who had been prevented from speaking at a conference by the Massachusetts Department of Education.
 Culminating a five-year legal battle, Mike secured judgment that the State’s actions violated the First Amendment, and obtained a $185,000 attorneys fee award and an acknowledgement of wrongdoing by the Commonwealth of Massachusetts.

 Mike has been repeatedly named to the Massachusetts Super Lawyers list in the field of intellectual property law and was named of one the Top 100 Lawyers in Massachusetts and New England by Massachusetts Super Lawyers.
+In addition, he has been repeatedly named to The Best Lawyers in America©.
 He is also listed in the Intellectual Asset Management (IAM) 1000 World’s Leading Patent Practitioners.

 Mike has lived abroad in Israel.
 At the Hebrew University of Jerusalem, he qualified for a formal “exemption certificate” after completing the most advanced course of Hebrew language study that the University offers.

 Mike also has experience in Biblical and Talmudic law and has published a peer-reviewed article comparing the obligation to rescue in Jewish law and American civil law.